rusty-celery/rusty-celery/README.md

 ## Features

-- Send tasks from Python to Rust or vice versa :left_right_arrow:
+- Send tasks from Python to Rust or vice versa ↔️
-- Use provided brokers and backends or implement your own :wrench:
+- Use provided brokers and backends or implement your own 🔧
-- Natural async / await interface :sparkler:
+- Natural async / await interface 🎇
-- Easily customizable with callbacks :telephone:
+- Easily customizable with callbacks ☎️
-- High performance and safe :fire: :fire: :fire:
+- High performance and safe 🔥 🔥 🔥

 ## Examples